-With regard to intra-operation, the AC policy should enable the operations of VMs for the same 755 customer to access each other as needed during the collaboration period and disable the access 756 when the collaboration period ends.
-There are two primary cases in intra-operation: inter-host case 757 (i.e., VMs from different cloud hosts are operating collaboratively) and intra-host case (i.e., VMs 758 are from the same cloud host and must exchange data and services).
-Additionally, for some 759 applications, VMs might be distributed in multiple host computers, so the AC policy should cover 760 both intra-host and inter-host cases.
-761
+For intra-operation, the AC policy should enable the operations of VMs for the same consumer to access each as needed during the collaboration period and disable access when the collaboration period ends.
+There are two primary cases in intra-operation: inter-host case (i.e., VMs from different cloud hosts are operating collaboratively) and intra-host case (i.e., VMs are from the same cloud host and must exchange data and services).
+Additionally, for some applications, VMs might be distributed in multiple host computers, so the AC policy should cover both intra-host and inter-host cases.

-Figure 6: The internal collaboration (intra-operation) within the same Cloud
+Figure 6: The internal collaboration (intra-operation) within the same cloud